 Also, I have done this before many times in the past: I’ll be working on something and may struggle with a certain part and can’t pinpoint what needs improving; I will ask my husband, son, daughter, etc. for their input.
 Even though they are not artists, they often times can offer something pertinent I may have overlooked.

 BUT you have to be prepared to take criticism.
 That person could point out something that took you hours to do and now you may have to do it all over again.
 Or you thought you knew what you were doing only to find out you missed the boat.
-Still, wouldn’t you like to know that so you can learn from it, make it right and improve going forward?
+Still, wouldn’t you like to know that so you can learn from it, make it right, and improve going forward?

-5. Choose The Best Instruction To Meet Your Needs
+5. Choose the Best Instruction to Meet Your Needs

 So, you decided on a medium to give your full attention to, now what?
 Well, you really need to find some good instruction.

-But given what we’ve all been through this Spring and Summer of 2020, we have become best friends with the internet, and quite adept at surfing it!
+But given what we’ve all been through this spring and summer of 2020, we have become best friends with the internet, and quite adept at surfing it!

-Instructional Websites– some charge a nominal annual fee to join their site, but then you have free access to all the
+Some will charge a nominal annual fee to join their site, but then you have free access to all the

 Art Tutor is another great site with loads and loads of classes and videos that charge per class.
 Some tutorials are free as well.

-Private Lessons/Classes On or Offline
+Private Lessons/Classes on or Offline

 You can also search for artists in your local area who give private lessons.
-Take it from one who knows – there’s nothing like one-on-one if you can swing it financially.
+Take it from one who knows—there’s nothing like one-on-one if you can swing it financially.
 I learned so much from my private mentor.